Pomax/reddit-image-catch-up/README.md

-Each subreddit has a name with optional subset (though I can't think of a reason why you'd pick `/top` or `/hot` rather than `/new`, if you're running a catching-up script...), and the numbers after each subreddit indicates the last time the catch-up script ran for that particular subreddit.
+Each subreddit has a name with optional subset (though I can't think of a reason why you'd pick `/top` or `/hot` rather than `/new`, if you're running a catching-up script...), and the numbers after each subreddit indicate the last time the catch-up script ran for that particular subreddit.